matloff/revisit/README.md

 named **x.1.R**, **x.2.R** and so on.
 Each branch will have a brief, user-supplied description.

-Suppose the user here is a scientist who is revisiting the original work after publication, and she wishes to share the results of her modifications with a group of other scientists.
-Since each of her branches is conveniently packaged into a separate file, she then simply sends the files to the other researchers.
-They may produce further branches.

 ### Language and Interface

-The software is written in R, and in its current prototype form, it runs from the R command line.
-Future versions will use a GUI, either on the RStudio Shiny platform or RStudio *add-ons*.
+The software is written in R, and *in its current prototype form*, it runs from the R command line.
+Future versions will use a GUI, say using RStudio *add-ons*.

 ### Main functions